Jumbo Loan Qualifications: What do I need?

 Some jumbo loan requirements taken into consideration are the borrower’s credit score, cash reserves, employment status, debt-to-income ratio, and down payment.

-With non-conforming loans, lenders are more likely to examine jumbo loan qualifications at a deeper level than they would a conventional mortgage.
+Lenders are more likely to examine jumbo loan qualifications at a deeper level than they would a conventional mortgage.
 But that does not mean you have to ace the “what I need to qualify” checklist in order to consider a jumbo loan.
 You should work closely with a lender so they can tailor a loan program to best suit your situation.

 Few Jumbo Loan Qualification Obstacles are Insurmountable